elijahsnow/backlift-templates/README.md

 **blank**: An empty app template, styled with Twitter Bootstrap.
 Contains a menubar, a landing page and a secondary page.
 Demonstrates how to organize a view heirarchy, and how to refresh subviews without reloading the whole site.

-**auth**: An app template with user sign-in funcitonality, styled with Twitter Bootstrap.
-Contains a landing page and two pages that can only be accessed by a logged in user.
+**auth**: An app template with user sign-in functionality, styled with Twitter Bootstrap.
+Contains a landing page and two pages that can only be accessed by a logged-in user.
 Demonstrates how to reuse common layouts across public and private pages, and how to manage a generic login form.

 ## examples ##